Assembla

-Assembla is a web-based version control and source code management software as a service provider for enterprises.
-It was founded in 2005 and acquired by San Antonio Venture Equity firm Scaleworks in 2016.
-It offers Git, Perforce Helix Core and Apache Subversion repository management, integrations with other enterprise software such as Trello, Slack and JIRA as well as the Cornerstone Subversion client for macOS.
-Assembla also offers integrations with customers' managed private clouds.
+Assembla is a web-based version control and project management software as a service provider for enterprises.
+It was founded in 2005 and acquired by Idera, Inc. in 2018.
+It offers Git, Perforce Helix Core and Apache Subversion repository management, integrations with other collaboration tools such as Trello, Slack, GitHub and JIRA.
+Assembla also offers integrations with customer's managed private clouds.

 History

-The company was officially formed in 2005, and was headed by Andy Singleton, creator of PowerSteering Software.
+The company was officially opened in 2005, and was headed by Andy Singleton, creator of PowerSteering Software.

 Initially, Assembla offered free on-demand tools such as Trac and Subversion hosting.
-Assembla began charging for some of its products in October 2008.
+However, starting from October 2008, Assembla implemented a pricing model for certain products.

-In 2012, Assembla partnered with Perforce Software to offer on-demand versions of Perforce’s Software Version Management tool, Helix Core, that is integrated with team tools from Assembla for an extra fee.
+In 2012, Assembla partnered with Perforce Software to provide on-demand versions of Perforce’s Software Version Management tool, Helix Core.
+This integration includes team tools from Assembla, available for an additional fee.

 In 2013, Assembla released a set of tools related to Agile development and Continuous Delivery processes called "Renzoku."
 These are now included as part of the core offering for the team and enterprise plans.

 In May 2016, Assembla was purchased by Venture Equity provider Scaleworks.
 The company is currently based in San Antonio, Texas.

 On Jan 18th 2018, Assembla acquired Cornerstone, a Subversion client for macOS.